 A feature dataset is a collection of related feature classes that share a common coordinate system.
 Feature datasets are used to facilitate creation of controller datasets (sometimes also referred to as extension datasets), such as a parcel fabric, topology, or utility network.
 Feature classes that are to be included in an extension dataset are first organized into a feature dataset.

-The following diagram displays the supported data types within an ArcGIS Pro feature dataset.
+The following diagram displays the supported data types in an ArcGIS Pro feature dataset:

 The process to set up a feature dataset involves three primary tasks:

 - Add the set of feature classes that will be contained in your feature dataset.

 - Create a controller dataset, such as a topology, terrain dataset, network dataset, utility network, parcel fabric or LRS (for Pipeline Referencing or for Roads and Highways).

 When working with an enterprise geodatabase, feature classes can only be added to the feature dataset by its owner.

 In enterprise geodatabases, the owner of the data can grant privileges on a feature dataset to allow other database users to view or modify the feature classes it contains.